dogweather/forkful/content/en/cpp/finding-the-length-of-a-string.md

 ---
 title:                "C++ recipe: Finding the length of a string"
+simple_title:         "Finding the length of a string"
 programming_language: "C++"
+category:             "C++"
-category:             "Strings"
+tag:                  "Strings"
 editURL:              "https://github.com/dogweather/forkful/blob/master/content/en/cpp/finding-the-length-of-a-string.md"
 ---

 {{< edit_this_page >}}

 ## Why

-As a beginner in C++ programming, one of the most fundamental concepts that you should understand is finding the length of a string.
-This is a crucial skill that is used in many different applications, from simple string manipulations to more complex algorithms.
-In this blog post, we will explore why it is important to know how to find the length of a string and how it can be done efficiently.
+Have you ever wondered how a computer is able to determine the length of a string?
+You might have encountered this problem while working on a programming project or while debugging a code.
+Understanding how to find the length of a string is a basic but essential skill in programming, especially in languages like C++.

 ## How To

-To find the length of a string in C++, we can use the built-in function `strlen()`.
-This function takes in a string as its parameter and returns the length of that string.
-Here is an example of how we can use this function in our code:
+Finding the length of a string in C++ is a straightforward process.
+The standard library function used for this purpose is the `strlen()` function.
+It takes a null-terminated string as an argument and returns the length of the string.
+Let's take a look at an example:

 ```C++
 #include <iostream>